Want to know more? — Subscribe

 Mental Health App Development Cost

-For example, if the app should have only basic features, like video and audio content, diary, and self-monitoring with notifications, the price will not be that high.
+For example, if the app should have only basic features, like video and audio content, a diary, and self-monitoring with notifications, the price will not be that high.
 But if you plan to create an app with multiple extra features, the costs will increase.
 The average cost for developing a custom feature for an app varies depending on the needed additional features.

 However, the average cost of the ready-to-use tailor-made mental health app starts from $90000.